Did a quick comparison of some data serialization options for Python. My requirements for the serialization format were the following:

 same = True

 For my particular application, speed is more important than size of the serialized data.
-The clear winner for speed is ujson
+The clear winner for speed is ujson.
+For size, msgpack is slightly better than ujson which makes sense since it is a binary format.

-.
+Overall, I am very impressed by the performance of ujson.
 Given the ubiquity of JSON for web-based data, it makes sense that ultra optimized libraries would exist for it.
 While I love YAML as a data format, the performance of the PyYAML library is not suitable for applications requiring fast encoding/decoding times.